-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major

+A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours

-30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 18 credit hours of the major requirements Core Curriculum Requirements:
+30 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program

-Biblical and Theological Studies-18 credit hours as follows: One of the following:
+9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

-BTS-1110 Biblical Literature and Themes

-BTS-1120 Encountering the Bible

-BTS-1130 Introducing Jesus - An Overview of the Christian Bible

-One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2420 Exploring Christian Spirituality

-BTS-2550 History of Christianity

-BTS-2720 Theologies of the Global South
+BTS-2000 Introduction to Christianity BTS-2420 Exploring Christian Spirituality BTS-2550 History of Christianity BTS-2720 Theologies of the Global South

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+BTS-2750 Introduction to Christian Ethics Twelve credit hours of electives in Biblical and Theological Studies

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

 Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement

-Major Requirements:

-A minimum of 30 credit hours Theory-6 cr.
+Major Requirements: A minimum of 30 credit hours Theory-6 cr.
 Hrs.

-MUSC-1000 Music Theory I

-MUSC-1010 Music Theory II

-Music Skills-3 cr.
+MUSC-1000 Music Theory I MUSC-1010 Music Theory II Music Skills-3 cr.
 Hrs.

-MUSC-1100 Music Skills I

-MUSC-1110 Music Skills II
+MUSC-1100 Music Skills I MUSC-1110 Music Skills II History-9 cr.

-History-9 cr.
 Hrs.

-MUSC-1220 The Art of Music

-MUSC-2220 Music History I

-MUSC-2230 Music History II

-Individual Applied Music Studies-6 credit hours

-Ensemble-3 credit hours

-Music Electives-3 credit hours at the 2000-level or above.
+MUSC-1220 The Art of Music MUSC-2220 Music History I MUSC-2230 Music History II Individual Applied Music Studies-6 credit hours Ensemble-3 credit hours Music Electives-3 credit hours at the 2000-level or above

-General electives:

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires minimum forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills) within the general electives, and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
-This program requires six credit hours of courses in Church Music chosen from: MUSC/BTS-2300 Music Ministry & Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship MUSC/BTS-3310 Church Renewal & Music in the Twentieth Century Students may count one of these as practical theology to meet BTS requirements.
-They may count MUSC-2320
+This program requires six credit hours of courses in Church Music chosen from: MUSC/BTS-2300 Music Ministry & Resources MUSC/CRTS - 2210 Hympology The History of